Windscribe VPN Review

 Also, Windscribe is able to bypass the Great Firewall of China.
 You can just install Windscribe before you land in Beijing.
 This way, you can access all your social media profiles without any issues, even while you’re in China.

-And if you’re not a Netflix lover, you can use Windscribe for torrenting as P2P is allowed on its servers.
+You can use Windscribe for torrenting as P2P is allowed on its servers.
 Coming to its security standards, Windscribe offers OpenVPN and AES-256 bit encryption, which is practically unhackable.

 Windscribe doesn’t offer a live chat feature, which is a drawback.
 However, they have a chatbot that can assist you with some common questions.
 And if you want to talk to real people, you can open a ticket and they’ll reply within 24 hours.

 They offer decent privacy with partial logs as they keep the records of users’ timestamps.
-However, they don’t track your IP or the web pages you open.
+However, they don’t track your IP address or the web pages you open.

 Overall, it’s a decent VPN that has perhaps the most generous free VPN offering around for a well-regarded VPN.